Other FootieMag.net Sites >

 13. Claiming Games

-League games can only be claimed in the last two weeks of the Spring Term.
-No school can enter the result for a claimed game.
-The responsibility remained with the Secretary and Committee.
-Schools wishing to claim a game have to contact the Secretary with copies of emails / documentation sent to prove attempts had been made to play the game as well as informing the opposition via email, otherwise games would be left unplayed.
-All claimed games would be entered 1 – 0 For Cup games again documentation was necessary before a decision could be made
+League games should only be claimed in extenuating circumstances during the last two weeks of the Spring Term.
+No school should enter the result for a claimed game.
+The responsibility remains with the Secretary.
+Schools wishing to claim a game have to contact the Secretary,stating reasons why with copies of emails / documentation sent , to prove attempts had been made to play the game, as well as informing the opposition via email, otherwise games would be left unplayed.
+All claimed games are to be entered 1 – 0 by the secretary.
+For Cup games documentation is necessary before a decision can be made

 14. Results